-One thing that a personal calendar can add but with a twist, you can use it to add the daily basis work.
-And it will help the kids in knowing of things they need to do, and when they will waste the time, it will show on the chart.
+One thing that a personal calendar can add but with a twist you can use it to add the daily basis work.
+And it will help the kids in knowing of things they need to do, and when they waste time, it will show on the chart.

 Here is what you will need :

 Well, once you are done, the next thing you should do is to list the number of things that the kid needs on a daily basis, including bathing, brushing teeth, packing, eating food, etc.

 - Let the child denote their timeline for their daily work; for example, if they want to brush, keep it for 10 minutes, 5 minutes for drinking milk, etc.

 - Check the time allocated for each activity, as they don’t understand how much they need, so you can use a stopwatch or clock for help.

 - Transfer the list, which is final on the chart, with the help of using crayons and pencils.

 - Also, let them use stickers that they can use on the chart.